Open Library: History

 Open Library began in 2006 with Aaron Swartz as the original engineer and leader of the Open Library's technical team.
 The project was led by George Oates from April 2009 to December 2011.
-Oates was responsible for a complete site redesign during her tenure.
-In 2015, the project was continued by Giovanni Damiola and then Brenton Cheng and Mek Karpeles in 2016.
+Oates was responsible for a complete site redesign in 2010.
+In 2015, the project was continued by Giovanni Damiola and then Brenton Cheng and since 2016 has been directed by Mek Karpeles.

-The site was redesigned and relaunched in May 2010.
 Its codebase is on GitHub.
 The site uses Infobase, its own database framework based on PostgreSQL, and Infogami, its own Wiki engine written in Python.
+In late 2025, some of the original web.py server components were re-written in FastAPI.
 The source code to the site is published under the GNU Affero General Public License.

 Book sponsorship program

 In the week of October 21, 2019, the Open Library website introduced a Book Sponsorship program, which according to Cory Doctorow, "lets you direct a cash donation to pay for the purchase and scanning of any books.
 In return, you are first in line to check that book out when it is available, and then anyone who holds an Open Library library card can check it out.".
-The feature was developed by Mek Karpeles, Tabish Shaikh, and other members of the community.
+The feature was developed by Mek Karpeles, with assistance by Tabish Shaikh, and other members of the community.